NanoQuant: Efficient Sub-1-Bit Quantization of Large Language Models: Experiments

 \subsection{Inference Efficiency}

 The extreme compression ratio achieved by \name translates directly into reduced memory footprints and enhanced throughput, particularly in memory-bound regimes.
 To quantify this, we compared the decoding performance of \name against a PyTorch \texttt{BF16} baseline.
-We focused on this comparison because open-source kernels for other binary PTQ baselines are currently unavailable.
+We focused on this comparison because optimized inference kernels for the binary PTQ baselines in \autoref{tab:ppl_main} are currently unavailable.

-\paragraph{Consumer Hardware.} On an NVIDIA RTX 3050 (8GB), \name enables a $4.02\times$ speedup in inference throughput for Llama-3.2-3B.
-Additionally, the method achieves a $5.4\times$ reduction in peak memory usage and a $3.9\times$ improvement in energy efficiency per token, as shown in \Cref{fig:rtx_3050_inference}.
-Beyond speed, the method fundamentally expands accessibility. \name compresses the Llama2-70B model from 138.04 GB to 5.35 GB, representing a $25.8\times$ compression factor.
-This reduction allows a 70B parameter model to fit entirely within the VRAM of a consumer-grade 8GB GPU and effectively lowers the barrier to entry for large-scale model deployment.
+\paragraph{Consumer Hardware.} On an NVIDIA RTX 3050 (8 GB) GPU, \name enables up to a $3.6\times$ speedup in inference throughput for Llama-3.2-3B.
+Additionally, the method achieves a $5.4\times$ reduction in peak memory usage and a $3.9\times$ improvement in energy efficiency per token, as shown in \autoref{fig:rtx_3050_inference}.
+Beyond speed, the method fundamentally expands accessibility. \name compresses the Llama-2-70B model from 137.95 GB to 5.75 GB, representing a $24\times$ compression factor.
+This reduction allows a 70B parameter model to fit entirely within the VRAM of a consumer-grade 8 GB GPU and effectively lowers the barrier to entry for large-scale model deployment.
 To evaluate deployment viability in even more constrained environments, we extended our analysis to embedded systems.
-Detailed performance metrics on the NVIDIA Jetson TX2 are provided in \Cref{appendix:kernel_impl}.
+Detailed performance metrics on the NVIDIA Jetson TX2 are provided in \autoref{appendix:kernel_impl}.

-\paragraph{Datacenter Hardware.} On high-end hardware (NVIDIA H100 80GB), \name alleviates memory bandwidth bottlenecks and demonstrates up to $10\times$ lower memory usage during inference.
-As illustrated in \Cref{fig:h100_inference}, this results in faster single-batch inference and superior energy efficiency compared to the \texttt{BF16} baseline.
-Additional kernel implementation details are provided in \Cref{appendix:kernel_impl}.
+\paragraph{Datacenter Hardware.} On high-end hardware (NVIDIA H100 (80 GB) GPU), \name alleviates memory bandwidth bottlenecks and demonstrates up to $10\times$ lower memory usage during inference.
+As illustrated in \autoref{fig:h100_inference}, this results in faster single-batch inference and superior energy efficiency compared to the \texttt{BF16} baseline.
+Additional kernel implementation details are provided in \autoref{appendix:kernel_impl}.